tools200ms/AlphaWrap/README.md

 # AlphaWrap
 This is a wrapper for `qemu-system-*` that allows on creation, launch and interaction with QEmu emulated machines.

-`AlphaWrap` uses concept of `images`, and `containters`.
-Containers are crated from image, images are never modified, only containers can be modified.
+AlphaWrap uses concept of images and containers.
+Image - e.g. ARM linux ISO file, can be used to run a particular distribution in an emulated machine. `AlphaWrap` just before launching image creates a container that is a 'live' copy of the image.
+Image is never modified, while container is a run-time instance of the image.

 This tool has been developed to support the development and automation of AlpBase Linux, which is specifically designed for ARM platforms, particularly Raspberry Pi boards.

 ![Made with ChatGPT (accually ChatGPT made this)](./art/AlphaWrap-mini.png)

-## What it does, what doesn't
+## Requirements

-AlphaWrap uses system tools: `fdisk`, `dd` and `mkfs.*`, but it does not modify anything on a 'physical' hardware.
+`AlphaWrap` uses following system tools: `fdisk`, `dd` and `mkfs.*` - these tools are used **only** to operate on QEmu VMs it manages.
-It only operates within `/var/lib/alphawrap` and `/tmp` directories.
-'Dangerous' operations are ONLY performed on ISO files desired for VMs.

 ## When root access is needed?

 If `--imgboot` is set to `yes` root is required, otherwise regular user is sufficient.
-This is becuse `--imgboot yes` do mount image using loopback, hence high privilages are needed.
+Root access is necessary as `--imgboot yes` mounts image using loopback device.

 ## Features

-In short, `AlphaWrap` provides:
+`AlphaWrap` enhances QEmu by adding:
-- Simple QEmu VM creation.
+- Simplified VM creation
-- Concept of images and containers.
+- Image and container support
-- Emulated USB storage.
+- Virtual USB storage attach/detach options
-- Guest interaction via SSH.
+- SSH-based guest interaction

-**Note:** `AlphaWrap` has been tested with `qemu-system-aarch64` and `qemu-system-arm`, however, as this is only 'wrapper', other architectures, such as `qemu-system-riscv64` should not be an issue.
+**Note:** `AlphaWrap` has been tested only with `qemu-system-aarch64` and `qemu-system-arm`.

-## Concept

-At the beginning, there is an image (ARM image).
-To launch the image, the user specifies the device model to emulate (by default 'raspi3b' if omitted), along with the paths to the kernel, initramfs, and most importantly, the ARM image file.

-`AlphaWrap` creates container basing on image, if option `--name` is provided, 'named' container is created.
-If `--name` is skipped, 'temporary' container is created that will live only until VM is on.
-'Named' container stays indefinitely, until intentional removal.

-The benefit coming from this approach is that the image stays intact.
-Some systems, such as Raspberry PI OS modify image upon first launch what is very practical for user.
-But, while experimenting and developing, it's essential to keep track on what has changed, what not.
-Thus, the distinction between images - that never change, and containers - that are prone for changes, is very practical.
-Container name can be provided after parameter `--name`, if `--name` does not have any name afterward, random container name is given.

-Unlike Docker, `AlphaWrap` allows on launching only one VM (container).
-The reason is that there is actually no need for an interaction in between containers.
-Container is launched to do a certain job, such as build Linux distribution for ARM and exit.

-When a container is created, user can attach "Attachable Storage" that is emulated "USB storage device", or execute (over SSH) certain command.

-Below, complete guide with an examples.

 ## AlphaWrap Guid